demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 3. Go to "Overview" section.
 Copy the "Application (client) ID" and paste it in the App/Client ID parameter field in the instance configuration in XSOAR/XSIAM.
 4. Copy the "Directory (tenant) ID" and paste it in the Token/Tenant ID parameter field in the instance configuration in XSOAR/XSIAM.
 5. In the application configuration go to "Certificates & secrets", click "New client secret", then "Add".
 Copy the secret **value** and paste it under the Client Secret parameter field in the XSOAR/XSIAM instance configuration.
-6. Select the ***Use a self-deployed Azure Application*** checkbox in the integration instance configuration.
+6. In the instance configuration, if exists, select the ***Use a self-deployed Azure Application*** checkbox.
 7. Save the instance.
 8. Run the `!<integration command prefix>-generate-login-url` command in the War Room and follow these instructions:
     >1.
 Click the [login URL]() to sign in and grant Cortex XSOAR/XSIAM permissions to access your Azure Service Management.